Convergence#

 Compute all the calculations.

-We show the exit waves up to a slice thickness of \(a/16\), as it becomes difficult to tell differences by eye after this point.
+We show the exit waves up to a slice thickness of \(a/16\), as it becomes increasingly difficult to tell differences by eye by this point.

 exit_waves[:5].show(explode=True, common_color_scale=True, figsize=(12, 6));